hudson-and-thames/mlfinlab/docs/source/getting_started/researcher.rst

 |

-The Hudson & Thames `Apprenticeship Program`_ caters to ambitious students looking to make an impact on open-source and develop a portfolio of work based on financial machine learning.
+The Hudson & Thames `Apprenticeship Program`_ caters to ambitious students looking to develop a portfolio of work based on financial machine learning.
 You will learn a wealth of skills, with a focus on writing production-level code, based on the most cutting edge research, from elite peer-reviewed journals, such as: